Four Seasons Total Landscaping press conference: Aftermath

 One journalist likened the event to an appearance by Libyan dictator Muammar Gaddafi driving a golf cart and carrying a large umbrella as NATO forces began bombing the country to support a 2011 rebellion.
 "It was intended to project perseverance and strength—it had the opposite effect."
-Adam Gabbatt of The Guardian reported that the company's name "swiftly became a byword for politicians' incompetence".
+Adam Gabbatt of The Guardian reported that the landscaping company's name "swiftly became a byword for politicians' incompetence".

-The event was also criticized for including Daryl Brooks, a New Jersey-based perennial candidate and convicted sex offender; Giuliani later told the New York Daily News that he was unaware of the man's history.
+The event was also criticized for including Daryl Brooks, a New Jersey–based perennial candidate and convicted sex offender; Giuliani later told the New York Daily News that he was unaware of the man's history.

 On November 12, CNN reported that Corey Lewandowski, one of the speakers at the press conference, had tested positive for COVID-19.
 While Lewandowski was present at the Trump election night party, possibly making him a part of the White House COVID-19 outbreak responsible for at least three other diagnoses, he said he may have caught it while in Philadelphia, without specifying Four Seasons Total Landscaping as the site of his infection.

 On November 14, Politico and The Independent reported that many of the lawyers the Trump campaign had spent months recruiting prior to the election decided to withdraw as a result of the press conference, undercutting the Trump campaign's legal strategy for challenging the election results that they had meticulously planned for months.

 According to a review of Trump campaign financial disclosure reports by NBCLX, there was no payment made to Four Seasons for facility rental based on expenses for October 15 through November 23 reported by the campaign or related political action committees (PACs), Trump Victory and Save America.

 Olivia Nuzzi, of New York magazine, published an extensive report about the event that involved "more than 37 sources spread throughout the White House, the Trump campaign, the president's network of advisers both formal and informal, the Republican Party, and the Commonwealth of Pennsylvania."

-After FBI agents raided the apartment and office of Rudy Giuliani on April 28, 2021, Four Seasons issued a meme on Twitter saying "Wrong apartment.
+After FBI agents raided Giuliani's apartment and office on April 28, 2021, Four Seasons posted a meme on Twitter with the caption "Wrong apartment.
 We kicked him out months ago."

 Public reaction

 CNN reported that the event was "widely ridiculed".
 It drew humor and parody on social media, where it was assumed the Trump campaign had simply made a mistake with the booking, and it was compared to similar mishaps in the political satire series Veep and The Thick of It.
 "Four Seasons Total Landscaping" became the 21st most-popular trending topic on Twitter; the following day it was at number one.
 Yelp users posted reviews, activating an "Unusual Activity" alert, which temporarily disabled the posting of content to the page pending investigation to determine the legitimacy of the views.
-Visitors came to the building to take pictures of themselves with the company gates and logo in the background.
+Visitors came to the building to take pictures of themselves with the company's gates and logo in the background.

-The area was recreated in VRChat by furry YouTuber Coopertom, while others created mock Lego sets.
+The area was recreated in VRChat by YouTuber Coopertom, while others created mock Lego sets.